Variation Table (Gene)

 - AA - (Amino acid) Possible amino acid(s) (if any) resulting from the allele(s) at the position of the variation.
-More than one amino acid will be listed for a non-synonymous variation
+Data is only shown for missense variants.

-- SIFT - Prediction of variation effect on protein function by SIFT
+- SIFT - Prediction of variant effect on protein function by SIFT

-- PolyPhen - Prediction of variation effect on protein function by PolyPhen
+- PolyPhen - Prediction of variant effect on protein function by PolyPhen

-- Transcript - The specific Ensembl transcript for the gene of interest in which the variation shows the consequence type
+- Transcript - The specific Ensembl transcript for the gene of interest in which the variant shows the consequence type